-Of course, this could mean that you’ll wind up having some waffles left over because everyone got full.
+Of course, this could mean that you’ll wind up having some left over because everyone got full.
 You don’t want to waste the scrumptious waffles, and this means that you’re going to need to store them.

 Waffles Don’t Last Long

 You need to know that waffles aren’t a type of food that you can store for long periods of time.
-If you’re hoping to store waffles for a week, then you’re going to be very disappointed.
+If you’re hoping to store them for a week, then you’re going to be very disappointed.

 Foods such as this simply aren’t meant to be stored for long periods of time.
 If you want to have waffles that will last a longer period of time, then frozen waffles are available at just about any grocery store.